-The Governor of Pennsylvania has authorized the Secretary of Public Welfare to apply and reapply for Federal funds under the Low-Income Home Energy Assistance Program (42 U.S.C.
+The Governor of Pennsylvania has authorized the Secretary of Human Services to apply and reapply for federal funds under the Low-Income Home Energy Assistance Program (42 U.S.C.
 Section 8621 et seq.), and to develop, approve and submit to the Federal government all State Plans and other related documents as may be necessary for the Commonwealth to obtain available funds to administer the program.

 In accordance with the Low-Income Home Energy Assistance Act of 1981 (the Act) (Pub.
 L. 97-35), as amended by the Human Services Reauthorization Act of 1984 (Pub.
 L. 98-558), the Human Services Reauthorization Act of 1986 (Pub.
 L. 99-425), the Augustus F. Hawkins Human Services Reauthorization Act of 1990 (Pub.
 L. 101-501), the National Institutes of Health Revitalization Act of 1993 (Pub.
 L. 103-43), the Low-Income Home Energy Assistance Amendments of 1994 (Pub.
 L. 103-252), the Coats Human Services Reauthorization Act of 1998 (Pub.
-L. 103-252), the Coats Human Services Reauthorization Act of 1998 (Pub.
 L. 105-285), and the Energy Policy Act of 2005 (Pub.
-L. 109-58), the Commonwealth of Pennsylvania, through its Department of Public Welfare (DPW), submits this State Plan for operating the cash and crisis components of LIHEAP and will carry out the Federal requirements contained in Section 2605(b) of the Act as amended.
+L. 109-58), the Commonwealth of Pennsylvania, through its Department of Human Services (DHS), submits this State Plan for operating the cash and crisis components of LIHEAP and will carry out the federal requirements contained in Section 2605(b) of the Act as amended.